inlets/docs.inlets.dev/docs/uplink/become-a-provider.md

 2024-01-11T12:25:15.442Z        info    operator/controller.go:860      Upgrading version       {"tunnel": "ce.inlets", "from": "0.9.21", "to": "0.9.23"}
 ```

+## Telemetry and usage data

+The inlets-uplink Kubernetes operator will send telemetry data to OpenFaaS Ltd on a periodic basis.
+This information is used for calculating accurate usage metrics for billing purposes.
+This data is sent over HTTPS, does not contain any personal information, and is not shared with any third parties.

 ## Configuration reference

 Looking for the source for the Helm chart?
 The source is published directly to a container registry as an OCI bundle.
 View the source with: `helm template oci://ghcr.io/openfaasltd/inlets-uplink-provider`